patrickmmartin/errorcodeNX/article.md

 IMHO People in systems supplying only a singly rooted object hierarchy for exceptions have made a pretty good job of making that work for them.

 So... extending this so that exceptions have the same global semantics, allowing the same properties of error_code to shine through would be good.
-Templates specialised on error_code are very apt
+Templates specialised on error_code are very apt:

     // we can define a simple template parameterised upon the error_code value
     // this one has a base type and optional additional info